-With Halloween just around the corner, pumpkin seeds are a common casualty of the home cook.
-In most cases these nutritious – and tasty – scraps are tossed down the garbage disposal or chucked into the compost bin.
+Pumpkin seeds are a common casualty of the home cook each fall.
+In most cases these nutritious – and tasty – scraps are chucked into the compost bin.
 But these humble castaways deserve to be reconsidered; pumpkin seeds are packed with nutrients, including heart-healthy magnesium, omega-3 fats, zinc, antioxidants, and lots of fiber.

 Along with eating the seeds with seasonings and other flavorings, they make great crunchy additions to soups, tacos, granola, and salads.